conveyordata/data-product-portal/README.md

 ### Datasets

-Datasets group one or more data objects and are the level at which read data access is granted to a data product.
+Datasets group one or more data outputs and are the level at which read data access is granted to a data product.
 Dataset owners, typically business-related individuals, approve access to specific data products.
 Access is granted to data products rather than users, guaranteeing that data is used only for the approved scope.

-### Data Objects
+### Data Outputs

-Data objects are outputs of a data product, such as files, tables, or topics.
+Data outputs are outputs of a data product, such as files, tables, or topics.
 They are associated with a data product that has full read and write permissions.
-Data objects are never directly shared unless they are part of a dataset, allowing safe development until they are ready for organizational sharing.
+Data outputs are never directly shared unless they are part of a dataset, allowing safe development until they are ready for organizational sharing.

 ## Benefits